akka/alpakka/docs/src/main/paradox/patterns.md

 : @@snip [snip](/doc-examples/src/test/scala/akka/stream/alpakka/eip/scaladsl/PassThroughExamples.scala) { #PassThroughSimple }

 This pattern is useful when integrating Alpakka connectors together.
-Here an example with kafka:
+Here an example with Kafka:

 Scala
 : @@snip [snip](/doc-examples/src/test/scala/akka/stream/alpakka/eip/scaladsl/PassThroughExamples.scala) { #passThroughKafkaFlow }

+You can choose the output by using the last parameter:

+- `Keep.right`: to only output the original message
+- `Keep.both`: to output both as a `Tuple`
+- `Keep.left`/`Keep.none`: are not very useful in this use case, there isn't a pass-through ...

+Or potentially write you own output function given the original message and the transformed message.